One of the hardest skills to master in drumming is also one of the simplest.

 Next try this killer exercise that incorporates a bass note with alternating hands.
 Note that the timing in this exercise is 3/4, or 3 quarter notes per bar (Only count in cycles of 3).

-10 points!
-Now move on to Lesson 8 – The Flam
+100 points to you!
+Now move on to Lesson 8 - The Flam